Finding Relief from Sciatic Pain

 If you have clearance from your doctor or your symptoms are mild, here is a simple four (4) pose sequence for bone related sciatica.

-**Please note: if you are in acute pain, proceed cautiously and stop if any of these poses increases your pain.
-You might be better served by working with a certified yoga therapist or physical therapist to address your individual needs.
+**Please note: if you are in acute pain, proceed cautiously.
+Stop if any of these poses increases your pain.
+You might be better served by working with a yoga therapist or physical therapist who specializes in back pain to address your individual situation.

 1- Flowing Cat-Cow (Cakravakasana)